The NEVARC hold three repeater licences. The first, currently operational on 2 metres, with a frequency of 146.700Mhz -600khz. There is no tone.

 One of the smarts is it phones home using an LPID transmitter and lets us know how its going.

 The other smart is it goes to sleep.
 If nobody uses it after a period of time, it goes to sleep, waking every 3 seconds to check for a transmission, then goes back to sleep.
+To wake it up, hold the ptt in for 5 seconds.

 This will keep the batteries well and truly full, as it sleeps when us and the sun sleeps.